Arizona Housing Market Vitality

 Arizona Metro Housing Markets

 Arizona is comprised of seven metro housing markets that account for nearly 95% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Grand Canyon State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Arizona’s state economy is specialized in Construction, Fncl activities, and Leisure Hosp.
 Mining, Manufacturing, and Information industry sectors are less important to the state economy compared to the national economy.

 Industry specialization helps explain the differing impact of industry trends on local economies in contrast to industry composition which describes the structure of the economy.
 A Specialization Index value greater than 100 corresponds to the sector having a greater share of the state economy than it does of the national economy.
 Sectors with a Specialization Index greater than 120 characterize the local economy.

 Compared to the U.S., there is a higher incidence of poverty amongst Arizona residents and they have less purchasing power.
 There are fewer high school graduates and a smaller proportion of the population is college educated.
 Arizona’s population is comparatively less diverse than the overall U.S. population.

 A Demographics Index value greater than 100 corresponds to the factor being more intense in the state versus the national average.
 Characteristics of the local population is a longer-term factor that influences the housing market.

 Data through March 2021